 The project’s site is in the eastern (Leinster/Westmeath) quarter of Athlone, replacing the former council offices, and surrounding industrial premises.
 The civic centre sits immediately north of the gothic St Mary’s Church with its adjacent Jacobean Tower.
-It faces St Mary’s across Keith Williams’ new town square toward Church Street, Athlone’s historic main artery which leads to the River Shannon.
+It faces St Mary’s church across Keith Williams’ new town square toward Church Street, Athlone’s historic main artery which leads to the River Shannon.

 The building is organised formally using four prime compositional elements.
 The huge toplit public entrance hall, from which access to all elements of the building can be gained, is immediately legible from the public square.
 It contains the ceremonial stair to the debating chamber and is the key organising space within the building.
 Immediately to its right when viewed from the new square is the one stop shop with debating chamber above.
 To the left are two bar-like forms, the lower of the two containing the double height library, and the upper containing the administrative offices on two levels.
 For the most part, the project is naturally ventilated to provide the necessary cooling to most of the office and library spaces, whilst reconstructed stone louvres to the south elevation both reinforce the architectural language and provide a degree of solar shading during summer thereby allowing the building to have a relatively light energy requirement.